ping-ochio/golang-postgres-gorillamux/README.md

 ## MORE TO DO
+- Password encrypt and saved to db when create a user.(DONE)
+- authentication (DONE)
+- jwt (DONE)
+- midellware (DONE)
+- Data validation
+- Implement Rate Limit
 - testing
-- midellware
-- jwt
-- authentication
+- add redis (DONE)
-- add redis and mongodb to manage nosql data
+  and mongodb to manage nosql data (DONE)
 - problems & solutions
   - handle null values in Insert & Update
 - make a retry limit to try connect to the database(course storage)